dcastelline/README-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  Install Node.js
+  To install, first clone the repository.
+Open the README Generator.
+Using Visual Studio Code, open the Integrated Terminal and ensure that you are in the Develop folder.
+Then, use the command "npm install" to install the required dependencies.

   ## Usage
-  In Visual Studio Code, in the Integrated Terminal, type the command 'node index.js' to begin the program.
-Then answer the questions you are prompted with.
-After answering questions, a README.md file will be created and you can make more adjustments to it.
+  In Visual Studio Code, after installing the required dependencies, the user can run the program.
+In the Integrated Terminal, type the command "node index.js" to begin the program.
+The user will then answer questions they are prompted with.
+After answering questions, a README.md file will be created.

   ## License
   MIT License